AGButt04/EnsembleStockPredictor/README.md

 ## 📝 License
 This project is for educational purposes.

-Built as part of my journey to become an AI/ML Engineer.
+Built as part of my journey to become an AI/ML or Quant Engineer.